SahilChachere/comprehensive-mlops/README.md

 # comprehensive-mlops (Project under development)
+`Description:` Project `comprehensive-mlops` is an end-to-end MLOps initiative encompassing various stages, including `Data Ingestion, Data Transformation, Model Development, Model Evaluation, and Model Deployment.` Leveraging tools such as GitHub Actions for CI/CD and deploying on AWS cloud, this project ensures a seamless and automated machine learning lifecycle.
 ## A. IDE & Virtual Environment Configuration
 ### A.1 Pycharm
 1. Go to ``File -> Settings -> Tools -> Terminal -> Application Settings``